mikestefanello/pagoda/README.md

 ctx.Set(context.FormKey, &form)
 ```

-Parse the input in the POST data to map to the struct so it becomes populated:
+Parse the input in the POST data to map to the struct so it becomes populated.
+This uses the `form` struct tags to map form values to the struct fields.
 ```go
 if err := ctx.Bind(&form); err != nil {
     // Something went wrong...
 }
 ```

-Process the submissions which uses [validator](https://github.com/go-playground/validator) to check for validation errors:
+Process the submission which uses [validator](https://github.com/go-playground/validator) to check for validation errors:
 ```go
 if err := form.Submission.Process(ctx, form); err != nil {
     // Something went wrong...